Universal Algebra in UniMath: Three applications

 \subsection{Algebra of booleans and Tarski's semantics}

-We now describe a further example based on a simple single sorted algebraic language: the algebra of booleans, and its connectives.
-The code for this example can be found in the module \verb|UniMath.Algebra.Universal.Examples.Bool|\,.
-We consider a language with the usual boolean connectives and constants: truth, falsity, negation, conjunction, disjunction, and implication.
+We conclude the code survey with a further example based on a simple single sorted algebraic language: the algebra of booleans, and its connectives.\footnote{The code for this example can be found in the module \preparalink{https://archive.softwareheritage.org/swh:1:cnt:3a51e836749a6f3da9b147bdb4af6eb0575a3507;origin=https://github.com/amato-gianluca/UniMath;visit=swh:1:snp:c840c96e2c4f3571fd3082b82697cbaaac480f2c;anchor=swh:1:rel:1db4fad6810e17a5a9dcaa0563a43b566aaca252;path=/UniMath/Algebra/Universal/Examples/Bool.v}\texttt{Bool.v} }

-Arities can be specified simply by naturals (the number of arguments).
-We use the function \verb|make_signature_simple_single_sorted| to build a signature from the list of arities:

-Obviously, the type of booleans is already defined in UniMath, together with its usual constants and operations: \verb|false|, \verb|true|, \verb|negb|, \verb|andb|, \verb|orb|, \verb|implb|.
-Booleans forms an hSet which is denoted \verb|boolset|.
-It is easy to organize these constituents into an algebra for our signature by specifying the translation:

-Next, we build the algebra of (open) terms, that is, boolean formulae.
-This is done in two steps.
-First, we give a variable specification, i.e.~a set of type variables: